vibbic/biosegment/docs/developer-guide/backend-development.md

+The backend is implemented using [FastAPI](https://fastapi.tiangolo.com/).
+Read their documentation and also those of Pydantic and SQLAlchemy.

 - backend hot-reloads on file changes
 - Database schema changes need the removal of the database volume
 - Backend tests